ArcShellThe world's foremost Bash automation platform. Start building today.

-I can’t tell you how many times in my career I caught someone making an unplanned configuration change to an important file.
-There would be no way of knowing this unless active monitoring was in place.
-The command below demonstrates how simple it is to watch directories and files for modifications.
+How many times in my career have I caught someone making an unplanned configuration change to an important file?
+Many!
+You must have active monitoring in place.
+The command below demonstrates how simple it is with ArcShell.

 #7 Manage SSH connections from a single location and execute commands against multiple targets using groups or tags.